 The unaudited pro forma combined financial information presented below has been derived from our audited historical combined financial statements included in this information statement.
-While the historical combined financial statements reflect the past financial results of the Carrier Business, this pro forma information gives effect to the separation of that business into an independent, publicly traded company.
-The pro forma adjustments to reflect the separation and distribution include:
+While the audited historical combined financial statements reflect the past financial results of the Carrier Business, this pro forma information gives effect to the separation of that business into an independent, publicly traded company.
+The pro forma adjustments to reflect the separation, distribution and related transactions from and with UTC include:

-- the separation of the assets (including the equity interests of certain subsidiaries) and liabilities related to UTC's Carrier Business from UTC and the transfer of those assets (including the equity interests of certain subsidiaries) and liabilities to Carrier: - the distribution of 100 percent of our issued and outstanding common stock by UTC in connection with the separation; - the effect of our anticipated post-separation capital structure, including the incurrence of indebtedness of approximately and the distribution of approximately of cash to UTC; and - the impact of the separation, distribution and related transactions contemplated by the separation agreement, the transition services agreement, the tax matters agreement, the employee matters agreement and the intellectual property agreement among us, Otis and UTC, and the provisions contained therein.
+- the separation of the assets (including the equity interests of certain subsidiaries) and liabilities related to UTC's Carrier Business from UTC and the transfer of those assets (including the equity interests of certain subsidiaries) and liabilities to Carrier; - the pro-rata distribution of 100 percent of our issued and outstanding common stock by UTC in connection with the separation; - the effect of our anticipated post-separation capital structure, including the incurrence of principal indebtedness of an assumed amount equal to approximately \$10.7 billion and the expected distribution of an amount equal to approximately \$10.7 billion of cash to UTC (which amounts of indebtedness incurred and cash distributed may be adjusted by UTC as described below); and - the impact of the separation, distribution and related transactions contemplated by the separation agreement, the transition services agreement, the tax matters agreement, the employee matters agreement and the intellectual property agreement among us, Otis and UTC, and the provisions contained therein.